Radicant Review 2023 – Pros & Cons

 If you want the physical Visa debit card, you must pay 10 CHF.

-If you pay abroad or in foreign currencies with your card (virtual or physical), Radicant will use the Visa exchange rate.
-On average, this exchange rate is about 0.60% worse than the interbank exchange rate.
-On top of it, Radicant has a surcharge of 0.80%.
-This makes a total fee of 1.40%.
-This is not horrible as far as Swiss banks go, but there are much better alternatives.
+If you pay abroad or in foreign currencies with your card (virtual or physical), Radicant will use the interbank exchange rate.
+This is as good as it gets.
+On top of it, Radicant has no surcharge.
+This is an excellent exchange rate for the card!

 Investing fees